-- 3.1 This Performance Agreement commenced on the 1st July 2022 until 07 November 2022.
-Thereafter a new Performance Agreement, scorecard, Personal Development Plan and Financial Disclosure shall be concluded between the parties for the next financial year or any portion thereof. - 3.2 The parties will review the provisions of this Agreement during June each year.
-The parties will conclude a new Performance Agreement and scorecard that replaces this Agreement at least once a year by not later than 30 days after the beginning of each successive financial year. - 3.3 This Agreement will terminate on the termination of the Employee's contract of employment for any reason. - 3.4 The content of this Agreement may be revised at any time during the above-mentioned period to determine the applicability of the matters agreed upon. - 3.5 If at any time during the validity of this Agreement the work environment alters (whether as a result of government or council decisions or otherwise) to the extent that the contents of this Agreement are no longer appropriate, the contents shall immediately be revised.
+- 3.1 This Performance Agreement commenced on the 1st July 2025 and will remain in force until the 30th June 2026.
+Thereafter a new Performance Agreement, scorecard, Personal Development Plan and Financial Disclosure shall be concluded between the parties for the next financial year or any portion thereof. - The parties will review the provisions of this Agreement during June each year.
+The parties will conclude a new Performance Agreement and scorecard that replaces this Agreement at least once a year by not later than 30 days after the beginning of each successive financial year. - 3.3 This Agreement will terminate on the termination of the Employee's contract of employment for any reason. - 3.4 The content of this Agreement may be revised at any time during the above-mentioned period to determine the applicability of the matters agreed upon. - If at any time during the validity of this Agreement the work environment alters (whether as a result of government or council decisions or otherwise) to the extent that the contents of this Agreement are no longer appropriate, the contents shall immediately be revised.